-Media reports, and government data repeatedly presents ‘numbers of Covid-19 cases‘.
-However, the data presented is not actual case numbers.
-It is typically not even governments best guesses of case number – it is the far smaller number: ‘confirmed cases‘.
+Media reports, and government data, repeatedly presents ‘numbers of Covid-19 cases‘.
+However, the data presented is not the number true count of all cases numbers, but some fraction of cases that have been confirmed by testing.
+It is typically not even governments best guess of case numbers – it is the smaller number: ‘confirmed cases‘.

-- government experts who do reveal estimates, typically state actual cases to be in the range of 8 to 16 confirmed cases
+- government experts who do calculate actual case estimates, typically state actual cases to be in the range of 8 to 16 times higher than confirmed cases

 - ‘Confirmed cases’ can rise at time the number of people infected is falling, and can fall when the number of new infections is rising.